top of page

 Unlock the Secrets of Master Storytellers

-A 36-week course with award-winning author A. R. Levett is offered at the Peter Cowan Writers Centre.
+A 32-week online course with award-winning author A. R. Levett is offered in 2026.

 Gaining the structural tools used by best-selling authors, weekly classes will motivate you to start, or finish, that novel you want to get on the page.
 Working alongside peers in a supportive, encouraging environment your work will develop, layer by layer, over four structured terms.